Ginxss/tfds/README.md

 tf::array<int> array(100, false);
 ```
 If the array is accessed out of bounds and automatic reallocation is set to false, the array throws a tf::exception.
+Copy constructor and copy assignment operator also exist.

 ---

 ### insert(index, value)
 *Runtime:* **O(1)** / O(n) on reallocation

-*Exceptions:* Throws a tf::exception if the index is negative, or if the index is bigger than the current capacity and automatic reallocation is turned off.
+*Exceptions:* Automatic reallocation off: throws a tf::exception if index out of bounds; Automatic reallocation on: throws a tf::exception if buffer overflow occurs.

 Inserts the value 3 at index 1:
 ```